smikhalevski/roqueform/README.md

 errors.set(rootField.at('bar'), 'Oh, snap!');
 ```

-Or you can use the new field method introduced by the `withErrors` enhancer:
+Or you can use the new field method introduced by the `withErrors` plugin:

 ```ts
 rootField.at('bar').setError('Oh, snap!');